buw-bicycle-traffic/ebike-ownership-model/README.md

 Generates a csv-file with all person-level observations and the dependent and explanatory variables.

-21_mn Logit.ipynb
+21_nested Logit.ipynb

-Python code using Biogeme (https://transp-or.epfl.ch/documents/technicalReports/Bier23.pdf) to estimate a multinomial Logit model.
+Python code using Biogeme (https://transp-or.epfl.ch/documents/technicalReports/Bier23.pdf) to estimate a nested Logit model.

 22_mv Probit.ipynb